Are Majestic Polar Bears warm or cold? (2025)

 polar bear fur insulation

 Many believe white fur means polar bears don’t need to stay warm.
 But that’s not right.
 Their fur and blubber work together to keep them warm.
-The hairs are clear and hold air, helping to keep their body temperature steady.
+The fur is made of hairs that trap air close to the skin, helping to insulate the body and keep body temperature steady.

 When talking about polar bears, it’s best to use clear language.
 They are warm-blooded mammals that keep their body warm.
 Explain that their fur and blubber are great at keeping them warm, but they’re not completely safe from climate change.